DevExpress-Examples/web-forms-dashboard-save-dashboards-title-as-file-name/Readme.md

 * [Default.aspx](./CS/WebApplication18/Default.aspx) (VB: [Default.aspx](./VB/WebApplication18/Default.aspx))
 * [Default.aspx.cs](./CS/WebApplication18/Default.aspx.cs) (VB: [Default.aspx.vb](./VB/WebApplication18/Default.aspx.vb))
 <!-- default file list end -->
-# Web Dashboard - How to use a dashboard Title as a file name when saving dashboards
+# Dashboard for Web Forms - How to use a dashboard Title as a file name when saving dashboards

 <p>This example demonstrates how to use a dashboard Title as a file name when saving dashboards.
 This functionality is implemented by creating a custom dashboard storage.</p>